 Tim Ferriss breaks down the process of joining the New Rich into 4 steps—Definition, Elimination, Automation, and Liberation.
 Abbreviated as DEAL, this 4-step process presents the idea of being a “deal maker” in every situation.

 As Tim Ferriss claims, “reality is negotiable”.
 There are plenty of advantageous steps one can take in order to twist and bend the rules without resorting to unethical means.
 These strategies are what he imparts in the 4 Hour Work Week.

 In past generations, people were paid fixed amounts of money for their hourly work.
 While this is still true up to this day, there are a handful of new tools that anyone can utilize to multiply their productivity.

-These tools, such as the internet, smart gadgets, and other modern services, comprise the backbone that makes such a radical idea within reach.
+These tools, such as the internet, smart gadgets, and other modern services, comprise the backbone that makes the ideas in the 4 Hour Work Week possible.
 It is important to realize that with new tools such as these a new game is born, and a new game entails a new set of rules.